Pullusb/storytools-docs/docs/index.md

 On Blender version _before_ 4.2, see this tutorial on [how to install Blender addons](https://github.com/Pullusb/How_to_install_Blender_addons):

-## Use of SPA sequener
+## Sequencer tool

 Storytools take only care of objects management and controls in viewport.

-For a full storyboard setup, it need to be used in tandem with another addon to handle the shot management
+For a full storyboard setup, it need to be used in tandem with another addon to handle the sequence and shot management

 Though you can use any other means for shot management, it's  **Spa-sequencer** addon, created at SPA studios that will be referenced in this documentation.